Harshdeep1996/cite-classifications-wiki/README.md

 Along with the 2 dataset of citations, 2 frameworks are written to train the citations and get the classification - if the citation is scientific or not.
 Anyone is open to build models or do experiments using the extracted datasets and improve our results!

+Please use the notebook `minimal_dataset_demo.ipynb` to play with the `minimal_dataset.zip` by downloading it from Zenodo (http://doi.org/10.5281/zenodo.3940692).

 ## Running the repository

 Assuming that Python is already installed (tested with version >= 2.7), the list of dependenices is written in `requirements.txt`, the libraries can be installed using: